Pimpama

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, the suburb of Pimpama had a median income among taxpayers of $52,575 with the average level standing at $62,154.
-This is below the national average and compares to levels of $53,146 and $66,593 across Rest of Qld respectively.
-Based on Wage Price Index growth of 9.91% since financial year ended June 2023, current estimates would be approximately $57,785 (median) and $68,313 (average) as of September 2025.
-From the Census conducted on 10 August 2021, household, family and personal incomes in Pimpama cluster around the 58th percentile nationally.
-Looking at income distribution, the predominant cohort spans 46.3% of locals (14,749 people) in the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 31.7% in the same category.
-High housing costs consume 21.5% of income, though strong earnings still place disposable income at the 50th percentile and the area's SEIFA income ranking places it in the 5th decile.
+According to AreaSearch's aggregation of ATO data released on June 30, 2023, Pimpama had a median income among taxpayers of $52,575 and an average income of $62,154.
+These figures are lower than the national averages of $53,146 (median) and $66,593 (average).
+Based on a 9.91% increase since June 2023, estimated incomes for September 2025 would be approximately $57,785 (median) and $68,313 (average).
+The 2021 Census shows that Pimpama's household, family, and personal incomes are at the 58th percentile nationally.
+In Pimpama, 46.3% of individuals earn between $1,500 and $2,999 annually, similar to the surrounding region where 31.7% fall into this bracket.
+High housing costs consume 21.5% of income in Pimpama.
+Despite this, disposable income ranks at the 50th percentile nationally.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income